themichaelbender/demos/blogs/get-command.md

 Function        Rename-NetFirewallRule                             2.0.0.0    NetSecurity Function        Set-NetFirewallRule                                2.0.0.0    NetSecurity Function        Show-NetFirewallRule                               2.0.0.0    NetSecurity
 ```
 Ah yes, now we are getting somewhere.
 I've managed to list all of the commands that work with NetFirewallRule.
 Ok.
-Which to pick.
+Which should I pick?
 Well, that can be tricky.
 We have a number of verbs here.
 In the case of modifying the Firewall, two verbs that stick out: New and Set.
 Here's the best way to remember these verbs and how they work:
-- New **ALWAYS** creates net-new things.
-It will never be used to modify things; Use it to create new things.
+- New **ALWAYS** should create net-new things.
+It should never be used to modify existing things.
+Use it to create new things.
-- Set **NEVER** creates net-new things.
+- Set **NEVER** should create net-new things.
 Use it to modify things.

-So Set-NetFirewallRule looks to be a winner.
-So how do we use it?
-Well, PowerShell Help to the rescue.
-PowerShell has a built-in Help system to provide you all the information you need.
-It's run by typing get-help <Command>.
+So `Set-NetFirewallRule` looks to be our winner.
+So, how do we use it?
+PowerShell Help to the rescue.
+PowerShell has a built-in help system to provide you all the information you need.
+It's run by typing `Get-Help <Command>`.

-**Note: If you don't see the output below, run Update-Help.
+**Note: If you don't see the output below, run `Update-Help`.
 Microsoft updates help files on a regular basis so you should make sure to run this occassional.
+You may need to run PowerShell as an admin for `Update-Help` to work.
 Also, all versions of PowerShell ship without the help files so they need to be updated upon first use.**

 ```
 PS C:\Users\mibender> get-help set-netfirewallrule